MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-initialize-model-classification.md

 - Categorize customers by their propensity to respond to a sales campaign.
 - Identify sentiment as positive or negative.

-Classification tasks are frequently organized by whether a classification is binary (either A or B) or multiclass (multiple categories are predicted by using a single model).
+Classification tasks are frequently organized by whether a classification is binary (either A or B) or multiclass (multiple categories that can be predicted by using a single model).

 ### Create a classification model